Glock has been around for over thirty years. The phrase Glock 19 for sale has become a key marketing phrase for gun stores everywhere.

 Glock produced what are considered First Generation Glocks between 1982 and 1988.

 Within a year of the first Generation Glock 17s introduction, the Glock name became almost as well known around the world as Beretta or Smith and Wesson.
-The cutting edge, for the time, technology used to manufacture the weapon, and the standard features never seen together in one handgun ensured its instant success.
+The cutting edge, for the time, the technology used to manufacture the weapon, and the standard features never seen together in one handgun ensured its instant success.

 The iconic Glock 17 was the first weapon imported to America.
 Within a year, law enforcement, the military, and professional competitive shooters discovered the benefits of owning a Glock.